-- The client selects a specific repository. - The server processes the repository's conf/svnserve.conf file, and begins to enforce any authentication and authorization policies defined therein. - Depending on the situation and authorization policies, - the client may be allowed to make requests anonymously, without ever receiving an authentication challenge, OR - the client may be challenged for authentication at any time, OR - · if operating in "tunnel mode", the client will declare itself to be already externally authenticated.
+- The client selects a specific repository. - The server processes the repository's conf/svnserve.conf file, and begins to enforce any authentication and authorization policies defined therein. - Depending on the situation and authorization policies, - the client may be allowed to make requests anonymously, without ever receiving an authentication challenge, OR - the client may be challenged for authentication at any time, OR - if operating in "tunnel mode", the client will declare itself to be already externally authenticated.

-At the time of writing, the server only knows how to send a CRAM-MD5 21 authentication challenge.
+At the time of writing, the server only knows how to send a CRAM-MD5 3 authentication challenge.
 In essence, the server sends a bit of data to the client.
 The client uses the MD5 hash algorithm to create a fingerprint of the data and password combined, then sends the fingerprint as a response.
 The server performs the same computation with the stored password to verify that the result is identical.
 At no point does the actual password travel over the network.

 It's also possible, of course, for the client to be externally authenticated via a tunnel agent, such as SSH.
 In that case, the server simply examines the user it's running as, and uses it as the authenticated username.
+For more on this, see the section called "SSH authentication and authorization".